antzGames/CrossPlatformWindowsIconForGodot/README.md

 1. Open the `windows_icon_test.tscn` scene.
 2. Update the `Icon Path` and `Exe Path` vlaues to the FULLY QUALIFIED path to the icon image file and the Windows EXE file that you want to apply a plugin.
 3. Run THIS scene (make sure of this or else nothing happens).

+# How to build Rust GDExtention

+I use CROSS (https://github.com/cross-rs/cross) to compile and build the Windows and Linix versions.
+Installing and configuring CROSS is too big to detail out in this README.